echarts-maps/echarts-china-cities-js/README.md

 [![Build Status](https://travis-ci.org/pyecharts/echarts-china-cities-js.svg?branch=master)](https://travis-ci.org/pyecharts/echarts-china-cities-js) [![npm version](https://badge.fury.io/js/echarts-china-cities-js.svg)](https://badge.fury.io/js/echarts-china-cities-js)

-It collects all geo-jsons in javascript of all 364 provincial cities in 27 provinces and acts as a static asset to jupyter-echarts or your echarts collection.
+It collects all geo-jsons in javascript of all 370 provincial cities in 28 provinces and acts as a static asset to jupyter-echarts or your echarts collection.

-Please note, [北京](https://pyecharts.github.io/jupyter-echarts/echarts/beijing.js), [天津](https://pyecharts.github.io/jupyter-echarts/echarts/tianjin.js), [上海](https://pyecharts.github.io/jupyter-echarts/echarts/shanghai.js), [重庆](https://pyecharts.github.io/jupyter-echarts/echarts/chongqing.js), [香港](https://pyecharts.github.io/jupyter-echarts/echarts/xianggang.js) and [澳门](https://pyecharts.github.io/jupyter-echarts/echarts/aomen.js) are packaged with echarts and [jupyter-echarts](https://pyecharts.github.io/jupyter-echarts/preview.html) hence those 6 cities are not covered in this package.

 ## Installation